-Products that are under development have taken time and considerable resources to develop, and we may not be able to complete the development and commercialization of such products for clinical use on a timely basis, or at all.
+Our success depends on our ability to develop new tests and other related products while improving the performance, cost-effectiveness and timeliness of our existing products.
+Our products that are under development have taken time and considerable resources to develop, and we may not be able to complete the development and commercialization of such products for clinical use on a timely basis, or at all.
 For example, there can be no assurance that we will be able to produce commercial products for early detection of cancer.
 Before we can commercialize any new products, we will need to expend significant funds in order to:

-- conduct substantial research and development, including validation studies and clinical studies; - · further develop and scale our laboratory processes to accommodate different products; and - further develop and scale our infrastructure to be able to analyze increasingly large amounts of data.
+- conduct substantial research and development, including validation studies and clinical studies; - · further develop and scale our laboratory processes to accommodate different products, including the expansion of our medical staff and PhDs; and - · further develop and scale our infrastructure to be able to analyze increasingly large amounts of data; and - · seek and obtain regulatory clearance or approvals of our new products, as required by applicable regulations.